Sineater333/EGT307/README.md

 - **`k8s-manifests/`**: Configuration files for deploying the system to Kubernetes cluster (Minikube).
 	- `*-deployment.yaml`: Defines the desired state, replicas, and container images for each microservice.
 	- `hpa.yaml`: The Horizontal Pod Autoscaler(HPA) configuration, allowing the `inference-service` to scale up to 5 pods during heavy compute loads.
-	- `kustomization.yaml`: Orchestrates the deployment of all manifests as a single logical unit.
+	- `kustomization.yaml`: Bundles all manifests into one deployment unit..

 - **`.env.example`**: A template for environment variables (e.g., MONGO_URI).
 Actual .env files are ignored by git for security.